SwedbankPay/developer.swedbankpay.com/payment-menu/index.md

 under [After Payment][after-payment-capture]).
 Connect these steps and you have Swedbank Pay Payment Menu.

-{% include alert.html type="informative" icon="info" body="
-Note that in this diagram, the Payer refers to the merchant front-end (website) while Merchant refers to the merchant back-end." %}

 {% include iterator.html next_href="payment-order"
                          next_title="Next: Payment Order" %}